 - If possible plant a garden.

 - I love gardening and have been amazed at how much money it has saved me on fruit and veggies over the years.

 - Start a side hustle so you have an excuse to write off business related expenses

 Saving Money As A Stay At Home Mom Doesn’t have to be difficult and time-consuming

-There are days when I fail miserably as a stay at home mom.
+There are days when I fail miserably with my stay at home mom budget.

 Fortunately most days I’m able to stay on track and I focus on the little things the help me save money as a stay at home mom.
 If you are struggling to cut your spending, start small.
 Pick a few items on this list and work on them this week.
 Then next week add a few more items to your list.
 You may also want to consider taking my class – How to Find and Eliminate Spending Leaks in Your Budget.

 My personal goal is to save money so that we can get completely out of debt.
 You can read a little bit more about your story here – How We Paid Off $293,000 In Debt In Five Years.
 When you have a financial goal to work towards making financial sacrifices to get ahead is so much easier.